Friday, May 17, 2019

 The search for the arsonist is on for Severide; will anyone believe his leads from Benny?
 Plus, a firefighter steps up for a retired firefighter in need.
 Plus, are there sparks between Brett and Casey?
 Here's a recap!

 A retirement party has been called; it's not for Mouch.
 (Phew!)
 It's for another firefighter, Russ LaPointe (played by Abraham Benrubi, "ER").
 When Herrmann and the gang visited him at his firehouse, they invited him to have his party at Molly's.
 Ritter gets to talk with him and, after a couple of minutes, really enjoyed him and his tip.
 But when the party was going on, LaPointe wasn't himself as he was drinking pretty heavily and talking about moments that had haunted him.
 After seeing that, Ritter asked Herrmann to make a wellness check and learned that LaPointe and his wife had separated.
-Ritter tells Herrmann more in-depth about his uncle, and that he killed himself, so they got the troops together and talked to LaPointe and got him to join a support group.
+Ritter tells Herrmann more in-depth about his uncle and that he killed himself, so they got the troops together and talked to LaPointe and got him to join a support group.

 Brett confronts Kidd and Foster about what her friend said about her and Casey's date.
 After having a coughing fit when Casey walked in, Kidd and Foster agreed that she should date Casey.
 We get just little snippet moments: when Brett aids Casey's wound after a call, gets on Casey for not cleaning and changing the bandage, and Casey asks Brett to change his application so she doesn't yell at him.
 There's something there, but no one's pulling the trigger, not just yet.

 Getting back to Severide, after taking a photo of that guy, he meets with the eyewitness, Carol Spears, who was at the fire the arsonist set.
-After making a positive ID, he calls, but as he leaves a message, Severide notices Carol looking through his notes and asks her not to look.
+After making a positive ID, he calls, but Severide notices Carol looking through his notes as he leaves a message and asks her not to look.
 But as she was getting him some coffee, Severide spotted a piece of wire and even looked in the box for items of the bomb.
 Severide calls Casey and tells him and Boden that the arsonist is Carol, and her next building is a church.

-As Casey and Boden get there, Severide guides Casey to search for the bomb.
+As Casey and Boden get there, Severide guides Casey in searching for the bomb.
 As Casey finds it, it goes off.
 Herrmann rushes in as Casey tries to break the lock just in time for Herrmann to take out the fire before things get worse.
 Later on, Severide, Casey, and Boden meet with Hubble to talk about what's next for Carol.
 Something tells me that it's going to get worse.

-"The White Whale" was not only an excellent episode with action and suspense, but it had some of the most potent story moments that we could learn right now.
+"The White Whale" was an excellent episode with action and suspense, but it had some of the most potent story moments we could learn right now.
 The Ritter and LaPointe story was moving and was a PSA about reading the signs that someone needs help, even when they don't ask for it.
 It got the waterworks for me, even if it was Benrubi, who I grew up watching as Jerry, the desk clerk on ER.

 I still feel that this arson case is the one thing that will give him the closure he needs from his father.
 I wonder how dangerous this person can be compared to the one from Season 3 that killed Shay.
 Also, I wonder what Kidd would tell Kelly just before Hubble interrupted.